The Half Moon Bay ferry pier is an important, busy public transport hub. The new ferry pier has been built and was opened on 7 April 2017.

 Cost and funding

-The overall project budget is $5.9m, with funding contributions from Auckland Council, NZTA, and the Howick Local Board.
+The overall project budget was $5.9m, with funding contributions from Auckland Council, NZTA, and the Howick Local Board.

-The location provides direct access to the marine channel for ferry vessels.
-It also provides better segregation and safety between ferry services (passenger and vehicular) and other boating activities.
+Technical advisors were commissioned to review the concept plan’s proposed location and the plan was also refined following input provided by a maritime engineering specialist and the Harbourmaster.
+The new location provides direct access to the marine channel for ferry vessels and provides better segregation and safety between ferry services (passenger and vehicular) and other boating activities.

 Sealink operates the Waiheke Island car ferry from a site adjacent to the existing Auckland Transport/Fuller’s ferry operation.